mozilla-l10n/styleguides/docs/guidelines/firefox_marketing.md

 In everything we do, we put the rights and needs of users first.
 And as a tech company, we always put people before profit.

-Firefox as a _brand_ combines the Firefox ethos and the expanding range of products.
+Firefox as a _brand_ combines the Firefox ethos and our related products.

 (Mozilla is the not-for-profit organization behind Firefox.)